 The other buildings…

-Most of the other buildings on the site are long concrete buildings and nissen huts housing themed exhibitions and other artifacts, but there is one other small hanger…
+Most of the other buildings on the site are long concrete buildings and nissen huts housing themed exhibitions and other artefacts, but there is one other small hangar…

 And remember, the Barnes Wallace (more of him later) designed Tallboy was not the biggie.
 He also designed the 10-ton (22,000 lb) Grand Slam!
 They don’t have one of those unfortunately, but even the Tallboy makes the 400-kiloton thermonuclear bomb standing next to it, look puny!